 I’m sure many of you probably just scoffed, snickered, and/or widened your eyes, because that’s what I did when I first heard of the principles of intuitive eating.
 Last year after another unsuccessful Weight Watchers run, I simultaneously began a podcast about working out, and my co-host, who is also a Licensed Clinical Social Worker, introduced me to the the book “Health at Every Size: The Surprising Truth About Your Weight” by Dr. Linda Bacon.
 I’d seen references to this body positive methodology on Instagram posts accompanied by hashtags like #haes (health at every size) and #bopo.
 Still, I was skeptical and thought it sounded like it might be some kind of marketing ploy to repackage mindful eating, the practice of being present when sitting down to a meal.

-Health At Every Size: The Surprising Truth About Your Weight, $12.70 on Amazon
+Health At Every Size: The Surprising Truth About Your Weight, $8.29 on Amazon

 Linda Bacon, PhD, explores the surprising truth about weight.

 Eventually, what I learned is that while mindful eating plays into intuitive eating some, intuitive eating principles go beyond just paying attention to raising fork to mouth.
-It advocates a complete retooling of what you consider to be bad or good in terms of your health.
-There are ten principles in all, but at its core, intuitive eating asks you to virtually unlearn an entire life’s worth of diet knowledge by understanding that weight and health are not synonymous (i.e. you may be healthy, even at a weight deemed “unhealthy” by the BMI chart, which even some health professionals are deeming ineffective).
+It advocates a complete retooling of what you consider to be bad or good behaviors in terms of your health.
+There are ten principles in all, but at its core, intuitive eating asks you to virtually unlearn an entire life’s worth of diet knowledge by understanding that weight and health are not synonymous (i.e., you may be healthy, even at a weight deemed “unhealthy” by the BMI chart, which even some health professionals are deeming ineffective).

-Believe me, I get that it sounds like a hippie regimen birthed in the ‘60s, but intuitive eating actually first came about in 1995, when two registered dieticians, Evelyn Tribole and Elyse Resch, published “Intuitive Eating: A Revolutionary Program That Works.”
+Believe me, I get that it sounds like a hippie regimen birthed in the ‘60s, but intuitive eating actually first came about in 1995, when two registered dietitians, Evelyn Tribole and Elyse Resch, published “Intuitive Eating: A Revolutionary Program That Works.”
 Now there are psychologists, disordered eating specialists, and even nutritionists who are proponents of the anti-diet plan.
-There are also studies that show intuitive eating may help people make long-term behavioral changes while more restrictive dieting does not.
+There are also studies that show intuitive eating may help people make long-term health and behavioral changes while more restrictive dieting does not.

-Intuitive Eating: A Revolutionary Program that Works, $10.48 on Amazon
+Intuitive Eating: A Revolutionary Program that Works, $7.99 on Amazon

 Though the point of intuitive eating isn’t weight loss per se, I’ll admit at first, I didn’t really get it.
 I took “listening to your hunger cues” to mean eating whatever I felt like in the moment, which is the opposite of truly honoring my hunger, my health, or my emotions.
 For me, however, once I really started adhering to the principles of intuitive eating, the discoveries were astounding.